fkooman/php-json-signer/README.md

 # Configure

-The public and private key are stored in the XDG home data folder, typically this will be `${HOME}/.local/share/php-json-signer`.
+The public and secret key are stored in the XDG home data folder, typically this will be `${HOME}/.local/share/php-json-signer`.
 They are automatically generated on first use of the application.